Mark Hamill: 1977–1983: Original trilogy

+2014–2025: Return to the Star Wars franchise

-Hamill returned to the Star Wars universe in 2014, when he voiced the ancient Sith Lord Darth Bane, in the last episode of season 6 of the animated series The Clone Wars.
+Hamill returned to the Star Wars universe in 2014, when he voiced the ancient Sith Lord Darth Bane in the last episode of season 6 of the animated series The Clone Wars.
 He was nominated for a Daytime Emmy Award for his performance.

-With the acquisition of Lucasfilm by The Walt Disney Company, a Disney press release was announced that there would be more Star Wars films starting with The Force Awakens, which was released on December 18, 2015.
-Initially, both Disney and Hamill were coy about whether Hamill would be a cast member of The Force Awakens.
-It was reported that Hamill had been assigned a nutritionist and personal trainer to work with ahead of production.
+Following its acquisition of Lucasfilm, The Walt Disney Company released more Star Wars films, starting with The Force Awakens on December 18, 2015.
+Initially, both Disney and Hamill were coy about whether Hamill would be a cast member.
+It was reported that Hamill had been assigned a nutritionist and personal trainer ahead of production.
 In September 2013, Hamill's friend Robert Englund confirmed that "they've got Mark in the gym because Mark's coming back as Luke Skywalker."
+In 2014, it was announced that Hamill would reprise his role in The Force Awakens.
 Despite having top billing, Hamill only appears briefly at the end of the film (with no dialogue) in a cliffhanger set-up for the sequel.
+The film received positive reviews, was the highest grossing film of 2015, grossed $2.07 billion worldwide and became the third-highest grossing film at the time of its release.

 Hamill played Skywalker again in Star Wars: The Last Jedi, released on December 15, 2017.
-Hamill was initially critical of his own role in the film, stating that he and director Rian Johnson had "a fundamental difference" on Skywalker's characterization.
-Hamill later expressed regret for having made those statements, calling the film an "all-time great", and reprised his role as Skywalker again in Star Wars: The Rise of Skywalker.
+Hamill was initially critical of his own role in the film, stating that he and director Rian Johnson had "a fundamental difference" regarding Skywalker's characterization.
+Hamill later expressed regret for having made those statements, calling the film an "all-time great".
+He played Skywalker again in Star Wars: The Rise of Skywalker, the last instalment of the nine part Skywalker saga.

-Hamill also had brief vocal cameos as Dobbu Scay in The Last Jedi, Boolio in The Rise of Skywalker, EV-9D9 in fifth episode of The Mandalorian as well in Rogue One, Solo: A Star Wars Story and The Force Awakens in undisclosed roles, for which he was credited as "William M. Patrick" and "Patrick Williams".
+Hamill also had voice cameos as Dobbu Scay in The Last Jedi, Boolio in The Rise of Skywalker, and EV-9D9 in the fifth episode of The Mandalorian.
+He had similar cameos in The Force Awakens, Rogue One, and Solo: A Star Wars Story in undisclosed roles, for which he was credited as "William M. Patrick" and "Patrick Williams".

-Hamill was digitally de-aged to reprise his role as Luke Skywalker in the Season 2 finale of The Mandalorian and the sixth chapter of the spin-off series The Book of Boba Fett.
-He also appeared in Disney Gallery: The Mandalorian and The Book of Boba Fett.
+Hamill was digitally de-aged to reprise his role as Skywalker in the season 2 finale of The Mandalorian and the sixth chapter of the spin-off series The Book of Boba Fett.
+He also appeared in Disney Gallery: The Mandalorian.
+In 2021, Hamill praised the prequel trilogy for having "their own identity".

+Hamill voiced the animator in the Star Wars webisode of How NOT to Draw and reprised his role in Lego Star Wars: Rebuild the Galaxy.

+Hamill attended several conventions as part of Star Wars Celebration as a guest.

+In an interview in May 2025, Hamill said that he would not portray Luke Skywalker again saying, “I had my time.
+I’m appreciative of that, but I really think they should focus on the future and all the new characters.”
+Despite this, it was announced in August 2025 that he would make a guest appearance in LEGO Star Wars: Rebuild the Galaxy: Pieces of the Past.